 Value Chain Investment Programme

-FashionTT has just closed off its Value Chain Investment Programme Open Call to designers.
+FashionTT has selected and launched the second cohort for the Value Chain Investment Programme.
 This programme is aimed at providing designers strategic assistance to improve their business performance at varied stages of development.
+Each designer was interviewed by a panel of local and international fashion industry experts and scored based on the following criteria:

-To hear what past participants of VCIP have to say click their name: Wadada Movement, Charu Lochan Dass, Janelle Forde, Shari Cumberbatch, Ted Arthur, Pulchritude Designs, Adrian Foster, The Hideout Clothing, Bene Caribe, IsayU Clothing and Ecliff Elie.
+To hear what the first cohort of the VCIP have to say, click their name: Wadada Movement, Charu Lochan Dass, Janelle Forde, Shari Cumberbatch, Ted Arthur, Pulchritude Designs, Adrian Foster, The Hideout Clothing, Bene Caribe, IsayU Clothing and Ecliff Elie.

 About the Value Chain Investment Programme